|

 - When you think the

-beer has conditioned and built up some carbonation, set it up level and
+beer has conditioned and built up some carbonation (like in a homebrew

 horizontally on its wooden platform (stillage) with the large, center